Classifying Amazon Reviews Depending on Customer Reviews and Using NLP

 Final Data Frame

-The purpose is to create a data frame that contains observations related to product reviews.
-The word_vec model is used to collect all of the corpora’s original tokens.
-This allows us to create the word_vec_df, which uses the dimensions as features for each word.
+The purpose is to create a data frame containing product review observations.
+The word_vec model collects all of the corpora’s original tokens, allowing us to create the word_vec_df, which uses the dimensions as features for each word.

 final data frame